 The primary aims of the NSQHS Standards are to protect the public from harm and to improve the quality of health service provision.
 They provide a quality assurance mechanism that tests whether relevant systems are in place to ensure minimum standards of safety and quality are met, and a quality improvement mechanism that allows health services to realise aspirational or developmental goals.
 The First Edition Standards that are particularly relevant to pathology are:

-- 1. Governance for Safety and Quality in Health Service Organisations which describes the quality framework required for health service organisations to implement safe systems. - 2.
-Partnering with Consumers which describes the systems and strategies to create a consumer-centred health system by including consumers in the development and design of quality health care. - 3.
+1. Governance for Safety and Quality in Health Service Organisations which describes the quality framework required for health service organisations to implement safe systems.

+- 2. Partnering with Consumers which describes the systems and strategies to create a consumer-centred health system by including consumers in the development and design of quality health care. - 6 - 3.
 Preventing and Controlling Healthcare Associated Infections which describes the systems and strategies to prevent infection of patients within the healthcare system and to manage infections effectively when they occur to minimise the consequences. - 5.
-Patient Identification and Procedure Matching which describes the systems and strategies to identify patients and correctly match their identity with the correct treatment. - 6.
-Clinical Handover which describes the systems and strategies for effective clinical communication whenever accountability and responsibility for a patient's care is transferred. - 7.
-Blood and Blood Products which describes the systems and strategies for the safe, effective and appropriate management of blood and blood products so the patients receiving blood are safe. - 9.
-Recognising and Responding to Clinical Deterioration in Acute Health Care which describes the systems and processes to be implemented by health service organisations to respond effectively to patients when their clinical condition deteriorates.
+Patient Identification and Procedure Matching which describes the systems and - strategies to identify patients and correctly match their identity with the correct treatment.

+6. Clinical Handover which describes the systems and strategies for effective clinical communication whenever accountability and responsibility for a patient's care is transferred.

+9. Recognising and Responding to Clinical Deterioration in Acute Health Care which describes the systems and processes to be implemented by health service organisations to respond effectively to patients when their clinical condition deteriorates.